 Schema markup is an essential part of technical SEO, helping search engines understand the content of your website better.
 By implementing schema types effectively, you can improve your website’s search visibility, enhance rich snippets, and provide users with relevant information directly on the search engine results pages (SERPs).

-Below are the 12 key types of schemas in SEO that every webmaster should know and utilize.
+Below are the 12 key types of schemas in SEO services that every webmaster should know and utilize.

 List of Types of Schema in SEO